Chymyst/chymyst-core/docs/chymyst-core.md

 (Also, any other irreversible side effects should not happen before exceptions are thrown.)
 In this case, the retry mechanism will be able to restart the reaction without repeating any of its side effects.

-# Limitations in the current version of `Chymyst Core`

-- when a thread pool's queue is full, new reactions cannot be run, - this situation is not processed well, exceptions are thrown and not handled

 # Troubleshooting and known bugs

 ## Using single variables to match a tuple